4 Reasons Employers Want BSN-Trained Nurses

-More and more healthcare employers want nurses with bachelor’s of science degrees (BSNs)—or want their current nursing workforce to earn one.
-A variety of factors are influencing this movement towards preferring bachelor’s-level nurses.
+More and more health care employers want nurses with a Bachelor of Science in Nursing degrees (BSNs)—or want their current nursing workforce to earn one.
+A variety of factors are influencing this movement towards preferring bachelors-level nurses.
 Gwynedd Mercy University, a leading regional nursing educator for over fifty years, presents four of the major reasons employers increasingly prefer nurses with BSNs.

 Better Patient Outcomes

 First and foremost, an increasingly overwhelming body of evidence shows that patients do better when more BSN-trained nurses are involved with their care.
 In the first five years of the 21st Century, three major studies examining over 300,000 patients in 300 hospitals revealed consistent links between the proportion of RNs with baccalaureate degrees with significantly reductions in patient mortality rates (Aiken, Clarke, Cheung, Sloane & Sliber, 2003; Estabrooks, Midodzi, Cummings, Ricker & Giovanetti, 2005; Tourangeau, et al., 2006).

 More evidence has emerged since then that demonstrates better outcomes for patients treated by BSN nurses.
 Employers who want to reduce costs, save more lives, and improve the quality of care have read the writing on the wall: patients receive better care when nurses have more education.

 Seeking Magnet Status